-In a large bowl, stir together the oats, peanuts, and cranberries or raisins.
+- In a large bowl, stir together the oats, peanuts, and cranberries or raisins.
 Pour in the applesauce mixture.
-Stir to to coat all ingredients.
+Stir to coat all ingredients.
 Stir in the cinnamon and salt.

-Pour the granola out onto the baking sheet and spread into a single layer.
+- Pour the granola out onto the baking sheet and spread it into a single layer.
 Bake for 45 minutes, stirring the granola every 15 minutes.
-Remove the granola from the oven and allow to cool on the pan.
+Remove the granola from the oven and allow it to cool on the pan.
 Once cooled transfer to an airtight container.